Concern

 - Breathing difficulty associated with structural irregularities such as a deviated septum

-What causes Nasal Shape Concerns?
+What causes Nasal Shape Concerns

 - Genetic and hereditary nasal structure